 Payment is made via Trinity Laban’s online web payment system upon acceptance of offer of a place and prior to enrolment.

-Are Certificate: The Practice of Music Making fees eligible for Student Finance?
+Are Creative Music Making fees eligible for Student Finance?

 - Student Finance England: A tuition fee loan covering the full cost of the programme is available and more information can be found here.

 - Student Finance Wales: the maximum tuition fee loan available for part-time study is £2625 so students will have to self-fund the remainder of the fee.
 Eligible students in Wales may also access part-time maintenance funding and more information can be found here.

 - Student Finance Northern Ireland: the maximum funding available for part time study is £3296.25, so students will have to self-fund the remainder of the fee.
 Eligible students in Northern Ireland may also access a course grant and more information can be found here.

 The Student Awards Agency for Scotland (SAAS) will not provide funding for this programme as it does not meet their eligibility rules, so students resident in Scotland will have to self-fund the full fee.

 OU Students – You can only apply for Student Finance for one institution per academic year.
 This means you cannot apply for finance for both CMM and an OU module in the same academic year.
 Please email the Programme team if you have questions about this.

 The Student Loans Company course code is 724934 (CTLU301/CMM is categorised as 2 years full time equivalent, part-time programme).

 - All students (including OU students) will need to apply as a part-time undergraduate Trinity Laban student.